Joel Davis Is Being Held On Child Pornography And Child Endangerment Charges

-Joel Davis, a Columbia University student with a reputation for volunteerism and extensive work with non-profit organizations that aid women and children left many people in shock when he was arrested and charged with possession of child pornography and other sex crimes.
+Joel Davis, a Columbia University student with a reputation for volunteerism and extensive work with non-profit organizations that aid women and children, left many people in shock when he was arrested and charged with possession of child pornography and other sex crimes.

-The Daily Beast says that Davis, who founded an international organization called Youth to End Sexual Violence and work with numerous outreach programs was also the target of a federal sting, and was charged with sex crimes against children, accusing him of possessing child pornography and attempting to have sex with a minor and coercing a minor.
+The Daily Beast says that Davis, who founded an international organization called Youth to End Sexual Violence and worked with numerous outreach programs, was also the target of a federal sting.
+He was charged with sex crimes against children, on counts of possessing child pornography and attempting to have sex with a minor and coercing a minor.

-The federal prosecutor, U.S. Attorney Geoffrey S. Berman said that Davis fooled an entire community, portraying himself as the good guy while involved in dark deeds.
+The federal prosecutor, U.S. Attorney Geoffrey S. Berman, said that Davis fooled an entire community, portraying himself as the good guy while involved in dark deeds.

 “Joel Davis started an organization devoted to stopping sexual violence, while allegedly engaged in the duplicitous behavior of sharing explicit images of infants engaged in sexual activity.”

-But some of his peers at American University say that Davis was more interested in courting media attention than doing the real work.
+Some of his peers at American University say that Davis was more interested in courting media attention than doing the real work, with one acquaintance saying,

 “There was one time I was assisting other students in putting on an event to raise money for girls’ education in the developing world, and I guess they’d heard about his work, so they reached out to him.
 But the partnership ended up falling apart over issues related to how much of the spotlight he would have to himself.”